Beat Your Ticket

 - cross-examine the ticketing officer

 Whether you want to contest a common speeding citation, a right-of-way violation, or a non-DUI alcohol-related offense, Beat Your Ticket clearly lays out your options.
-The 6th edition is extensively updated to reflect your state's current traffic laws, including the latest rules, statistics, and court procedures.
+This edition is extensively updated to reflect your state's current traffic laws, including the latest rules, statistics, and court procedures.

 "Beat Your Ticket gives responsible motorists the means to protect their rights."